SenhorLucas/SenhorLucas.github.io/docs/content/posts/encoding-utf-16.md

 date: 2021-11-03T16:36:48+0100
 draft: false
 tags: ["encoding", "engineering", "computer-science"]
-title: "The down and dirty of UTF-16"
+title: "Encodings part 3: The down and dirty of UTF-16"
 ---

 This is part 3 of a series of posts on Unicode and encodings:

-- Part 1: What the heck is Unicode
+- [Encodings Part 1: Unicode, ASCII, UTF-8 and...
+Latin-1?]
-- Part 2: The down and dirty of UTF-8
+- [Encodings Part 2: The down and dirty of UTF-8]
-- Part 3: The down and dirty of UTF-16
+- [Encodings Part 3: The down and dirty of UTF-16]

 A very short background
 -----------------------